-We’ll explain the ins and outs of rental car insurance and explore the best credit cards that include coverage, so you can make an informed decision and hit the road with all the protection you need.
+This article explains the ins and outs of rental car insurance and explores the best credit cards that include coverage, so you can make an informed decision and hit the road with all the protection you need.

 Key Takeaways